jenkayco/Kay_lab_python_code/README.md

 *shows some gotchas for python programming*
 7. CERES-EBAF_plot_global_map_energy_balance.ipynb
 *Example of making a global map plot of data in netcdf format using cartopy (here data from CERES-EBAF)*
+8. regridding CESM sea ice to a lat-lon grid (contributed by Patricia)

 ### To be added eventually...
 1. XXX